svtuck/svtuck.github.io/CS201/Assignments/Lab1/Intro.md

 Here is the order I suggest, but feel free to go in any order.

 ## Remove Vowels
 For this program, take a String as an argument and print that string with vowels removed.
-All lower case is fine.
+Assume the input is all lower cased.

 * Input: a string from the command line (perhaps multiple words with spaces).
 * Output: that string with vowels removed